dominikcebula/system-design/location-based-business-search-service/README.md

 need to be found.
 This operation will be fast by using indexing on top of name column in city and city district tables.

 Having geolocation found, businesses should be queried by using distance condition based on city or city district geolocation and each business.
-Operation will be fast by using R-Tree Spatial Index on both city / city district and business location.
+Operation will use R-Tree Spatial Index on both city / city district and business location.

 # Author